All Episodes

 By the way, the White House understands full well what's going on.

-The um they have a press secretary there named Ernest, Josh Ernest.
+They have a press secretary there named Ernest, Josh Ernest.

-And uh the regime is now referring to Obamacare as a bipartisan bill, and they're calling the individual mandate a Republican idea.
+And the regime is now referring to Obamacare as a bipartisan bill, and they're calling the individual mandate a Republican idea.

-But the way they are rebranding the mandate is to call it individual responsibility clause.
+But the way they are rebranding the mandate is to call it Individual Responsibility Clause.

 Josh Ernest said the Affordable Care Act is a bipartisan plan and one we think is constitutional.